nookit-dev/bnkit/README.md

 Because you use the source code directly, every commit is a new version, and you can use whatever version of each module that you want.

+You can even use a single module directly

 then import into your module

+## more example to come but you have direct add to the source code
+the below imports
 ```jsx
 import { fetchUtils } from 'instant-bun'
 ```

 watch tests
 `bun --watch test`